choderalab/yank/docs/acknowledgments.rst

 * Randy Radmer
 * Mark Friedrichs

-Many, many thanks to Robert McGibbon (Stanford University) for trailblazing a number of practices, templates, standards, and idioms that we have adopted for YANK.
+Special thanks to Robert McGibbon (Stanford University) for trailblazing a number of practices, templates, standards, and idioms that we have adopted for YANK.